07 Aug China’s Romance with Gold and why Everyone is Looking to Buy Gold

 Over 20 central banks bought gold in the last year with 224.4t purchased in 2019Q2, bringing the total for the first half of 2019 to 369.9t.
 Buyers were diverse, many from largely emerging economies, as well as some new to gold and some that had been dormant in the gold market for several years.
-This growing demand for gold as a reserve asset was significantly increased as a response to the current global political and worldwide economic climates.
+This growing demand to buy gold as a reserve asset was significantly increased as a response to the current global political and worldwide economic climates.

 China continues to be a major player in the global gold market

 Although the WGC’s report describes diverse buyers, particularly from emerging markets, China has been and continues to be a major buyer in the global gold market.
 This has been difficult to gauge in the past, as evidenced when China’s mid-2015 update announcing its central bank’s gold reserves jumped 57% to 53.3 million ounces was the first since 2009.
 Nevertheless, along with Russia, China is among the biggest purchasers (and producers) of gold in the world.

 Currently, this Asian economic power is on an extended buying spree.
 As of June 2019, China has added to its gold reserves 7 months in a row, as the People’s Bank of China announced in July 2019 an additional 10.3t to its gold reserves, following a 74t inflow since December 2018.